metajiji/ansible_netdata/README.md

 ## Contributing

-Issues, feature requests, ideas are can be appreciated
+Issues, feature requests, ideas are can be appreciated.

 ## License